Steens Mountain Advisory Council

 |A person with expertise and interest in wild-horse management on Steens Mountain||The BLM|

-The SMAC meets approximately seven times per year.
+The SMAC meets approximately four times per year, for 1-2 days per session.
 All SMAC meetings are open to the public, and the public may contribute during public comment sessions.
 Unless otherwise approved by the SMAC Chair, the public comment periods will last no longer than 30 minutes, and each speaker can address the SMAC for a maximum of 5 minutes.

 For more information, contact Tara Thissell at 541-573-4519 or email@example.com.